konfound-project/konfound/joss-paper/paper.md

 ## Doing and Learning More

 We have created a website including a Shiny interactive web application at [http://konfound-it.com](http://konfound-it.com) that can be applied to linear models, 2x2 tables resulting corresponding to treatment and control by success and failure conditions, and logistic regression models.
 We are also developing extensions of the sensitivity analysis techniques described in this paper, including preserving the standard error [@frank2023] and calculating the coefficient of proportionality [@frank2022] for ITCV analyses.
-Functionality for designs including mediation, differences in difference, and regression discontinuity are also presently under development.
+Functionality for designs including mediation, hazard functions, differences in difference, and regression discontinuity are also presently under development.
 Additional documentation on the R package and its future extensions are available at the [http://konfound-it.com](http://konfound-it.com) website.

 ## Acknowledgements